Jagoosh/degradation/README.md

-# degradation
+# One Year Industrial Component Degradation
-One year industrial component degradation
+## Degration of a cutting blade